TechArtToolBox/wheel-o-matic/README.md

 ## In Depth Mesh Wheel Setup
 **1. Preflight check:**
   - Be sure that your wheel(s) and/or your vehicle are parallel to either the Y or X global axis, sit flat on the XY plane, and that the wheels already rotate correctly on a single axis (see good/bad images below)
-  - Also highly recommended to apply any existing scale and rotation for best results. (totally optional, but it can help prevent Gimbal Lock later on with complex movements)
+  - Also highly recommended to apply any existing scale and rotation for best results. (optional, but it can help prevent Gimbal Lock later on with complex movements)
     - <sub>If unfamiliar with applying transforms, you can do so by selecting the geo and pressing ctrl+a on the keyboard to bring up the apply menu.
 From the dropdown select Rotation and Scale</sub>

      ![image](https://github.com/user-attachments/assets/cb4695f1-98cf-46c4-8ede-151ed8db7034)